jvondev/headlined/blog/how-to-start-reading-again.md

 Start with short, consistent reading sessions, gradually increasing time.
 Think of it as interval training: brief effort, gentle recovery, slow increase.

-Apps like ReadMore.in can help here—not as replacements for books, but as tiny 'mental warm-ups.'
+Apps like Headlined.in can help here—not as replacements for books, but as tiny 'mental warm-ups.'
 Just like physical warm-ups prepare your body for exercise, these short reads prepare your mind for longer, more intense reading sessions.
 Daily short reads are like stretching before exercising: they prevent overwhelm and prepare the mind for longer work.

 Set a *timer for 10 minutes*.
 When it ends, close the book.
 Leave wanting more.